Vertfromage/cheat-sheet-generator/Bugs.md

 # Bugs
-- tags don't get stored correctly through the form
 - need to inherit sizing
 - need to save pages
-- need to add new formulas at bottom
 - print to pdf is going to be hard to implement... need backend process, currently print from browser is okay-ish after figuring out configuration.
 Not a priority since browser print will work temporarily.
 - From documentation: Do: <p>An example is the equation <span>{ "$${num}x^4 = 100$" }</span></p> (expression with math in separate element and expression) Will probably need to automatically move actual math into separate blocks programmatically... right now it's possible for a user to type something like "This is my formula && a+b=c$$" and it will all be in the same element.
 - delete and remove title won't work on mobile, need to pull buttons outside of drag or something (could use drag to remove, and add option with title or no when added, that would get rid of annoying buttons entirely)